 Depressed by dieting?
 Cheer up with chia!
-Too many high-fat foods, and too little time, make it hard to eat healthy — which is why Dole Nutrition Plus has introduced a line of chia products that can provide a simple, delicious and nutritious solution to diet challenges.
+Too many high-fat foods, and too little time, make it hard to eat healthy — but chia products can provide a simple, delicious and nutritious solution to diet challenges.
 Gone are the days when “chia” conjured visions of clay figurines sprouting chia “hair.”
 This ancient Aztec staple has gained increasing recognition as a nutrition powerhouse — and just-published research points to chia’s potential as an anti-obesity ally.

 A basic study from the Journal of Nutritional Biochemistry found that chia significantly restrained unhealthy effects of obesity.
 Researchers fed rats the equivalent of the American diet — high-sugar, high-fat feed — mixing chia into the chow of a chosen few.
 After eight weeks, the chia group had 39% lower blood sugar, 25% less stomach fat, 50% less liver fat, and 46% less inflammation than those on the obesity diet alone.
 Why might this be?
 Chia is loaded with certain omega-3 fatty acids which may have prompted metabolic enzymes to redistribute fat away from the abdominal area, where it does the most harm.
 Moreover, previous preliminary research found that omega-3 prevented the development of fat cells in lab cultures.

 In addition to omega-3s, chia’s concentrated nutrition might curb cravings associated with nutrient deficiencies.
 Indeed, chia seeds (3 tablespoons) have as much protein as an egg and 21% more fiber than flax!
 Chia seeds are great blended into smoothies, tossed with salads, or incorporated into recipes like our Cinnamon Chia Granola.